Blackandfan/H3EK-Tags/README.md

 Halo 2 Map Pack for Halo 3 (https://steamcommunity.com/sharedfiles/filedetails/?id=2949854805)</br>
 Halo 2 Map Pack for Halo 3 ODST (https://steamcommunity.com/sharedfiles/filedetails/?id=3012913619)</br>

-Note that this project is NOT open source.
-You are not granted any rights to use this content commercially, or for any projects outside of Halo: The Master Chief Collection.
-Please read the MCC EULA, MCC EULA FAQ, and Xbox EULA for additional information and context.

 You are free to use, remix, and adapt these files for non-commercial use within the constraints of Halo: The Master Chief Collection.
 You are not granted any rights to use this content commercially, or for any projects outside of Halo: The Master Chief Collection.
 [Note that all usage is subject to the MCC EULA](https://www.halowaypoint.com/halo-the-master-chief-collection/eula)